Skip to main content

 There are a number of different ways to fund home renovations, including renovation loans and traditional options like home equity loans, home equity lines of credit (HELOCs), and cash-out refinances.
 However, it’s important to keep in mind that these options involve taking on debt in addition to your regular mortgage payments, which can strain an already tight budget.

 The good news is, there’s a way to finance your home renovations without a loan and without making monthly payments.
-A home equity investment lets you access cash from your home equity without any interest or monthly payments.
+A home equity investment lets you access cash from your home equity without any monthly payments.
 There aren’t any restrictions on how you use the money, and you have 10 years to settle the Investment through a refinance, buyout with savings, or sale of your home.
 Finding out if your home is eligible takes just a few minutes.

 The more you know about your home equity, the better decisions you can make about what to do with it.
 Do you know how much equity you have in your home?
 The Home Equity Dashboard makes it easy to find out.